-There are other numbers of course: the fifty-seven thousand British casualties incurred in four hours on that same morning of which nineteen-thousand were recorded as having been...killed in action...or...died of wounds.
+There are other numbers of course: the fiftyseven thousand British casualties incurred in four hours on that same morning of which nineteen-thousand were recorded as having been...killed in action...or...died of wounds.

-It was to be the greatest disaster ever in the annals of the British Army...and, perhaps just as depressing, the carnage of the...First Battle of the Somme...was to continue for four and a half months.
+It was to be the greatest disaster ever in the annals of the British Army...and, perhaps just as depressing, the carnage of the...
+First Battle of the Somme...was to continue for four and a half months.

-(Preceding page: Beaumont-Hamel is a commune, not a village - photographs from 2010 & 2015)
+(Right above: Beaumont-Hamel, a commune, not village - photographs from 2010 & 2015) (continued)